ciresiemanym/platform-documentation/docs/vlmd/vlmd_healdata_utils.md

     <p align="center">[Download Latest Software Release](https://github.com/HEAL/healdata-utils/releases/latest){ .md-button }</p>

-Once you have downloaded the zip file, double-click the file to unzip the package.
-You should then see a file labeled `vlmd` or `vlmd.exe`, depending on your operating system.
+Once you have downloaded the appropriate zip file, double-click the file to unzip the package.
+You should then see a file named `vlmd` or `vlmd.exe`, depending on your operating system.

-Double-clicking `vlmd` will then open your computer's command-line interface (CLI).
-Once the interface opens and the VLMD Tool is loaded, you will be presented with four options: documentation, extract, start, and validate.
+Double-clicking `vlmd` will then open your computer's command-line interface (CLI) and begin loading the VLMD Tool.
+Once the interface opens and the Tool is loaded, you will be presented with four prompts: documentation, extract, start, and validate.

 ![](../img/vlmd_interface.gif)